shra012/shra012/README.md

 # Hey there, I'm Shravan

-I'm a cloud-native full-stack web app developer.
+I'm a cloud-native fullstack web developer.
 I focus on reactive applications for any device.
 Every developer has a set of tools; here's mine:

 ## Programming